withastro/astro/.changeset/empty-crews-scream.md

 'astro': patch
 ---

-Fixes an issue with some special routes not being passed to the `astro:routes:resolved` hook
+Fixes an issue where image and server islands routes would not be passed to the `astro:routes:resolved` hook during builds